datasets/gini-index/README.md

 ## Preparation

 Run the requirements through `pip` in order to install all required packages to run the script.

 `pip install -r scripts/requirements.txt`

-Process is recorded and automated in python script:
+The process is recorded and automated in a Python script:

 `scripts/process.py`

+Or, alternatively just by running:

+`make`

 ## Automation